cmperez024/Julia-assignments/README.md

 - Compute probability matrices by dividing by the total number of children in a given year
 - Compute matrices that normalize values across years to be between 0 and 1
 - Compute cosine distance between all pairs of boy and girl names.
 This step required splitting the matrices into 10 fragments then parallelizing the multiplications.
-- Display name wiht largest cosine distance
+- Display name with largest cosine distance

 The bonus asked to compute the top 1000 distances.
 I developed an algorithm by hand for this that efficiently computed the result within the same order of magnitude of the previous computation local to my machine.